 All the code you need is provided in the notebook.
 You can make adjustments to the code, experiment with it, and then run the code in the cells.

 Make a prediction or inference using the generated model.

-Check to see if the prediction matches what we expect, using the graph of the model.
+Check to see if the prediction matches what you expected using the graph of the model.